red-hat-storage/ocs-ci/docs/code_review.md

     please request review from: `@petr-balogh, @RazTamir, @shylesh,
     @vasukulkarni, @clacroix12, @ebenahar, @dahorak`
-* Thumbs up, LGTM indicates that change looks OK, but change needs to be approved  from github by at least 2 project mainteiners before merge.
+* Thumbs up, LGTM indicates that change looks OK, but change needs to be approved  from github by at least 2 project maintainers before merge.
 * All comments should be addressed or responded and once comment is considered as closed we should Resolve conversation to close the comment.
-* If some fixes required from the comment, please do not do `git commit --ammend` and `git push --force` as we loose the history of changes and it's hard for reviewer to see what was really changed from the last comment.
-Instead of force pushing, please do anothher commit with commit message `Fixing comments from PR` and at the end we will do **Squash and merge** in github.
+* If some fixes required from the comment, please do not do `git commit --amend` and `git push --force` as we lose the history of changes and it's hard for reviewer to see what was really changed from the last comment.
+Instead of force pushing, please do another commit with commit message `Fixing comments from PR` and at the end we will do **Squash and merge** in github.